-Doctor X is a 1932 American First National/Warner Bros. horror film based on the play originally titled The Terror by Howard W. Comstock and Allen C. Miller.
-It was directed by Michael Curtiz and stars Lee Tracy, Fay Wray (King Kong) and Lionel Atwill (Murders in the Zoo; Son of Frankenstein; Fog Island).
+Doctor X is a 1932 American First National-Warner Bros. horror feature film based on the play originally titled The Terror by Howard W. Comstock and Allen C. Miller.
+The movie was directed by Michael Curtiz and stars Lee Tracy, Fay Wray (King Kong) and Lionel Atwill (Murders in the Zoo; Son of Frankenstein; Fog Island).

 The film was produced before the Motion Picture Production Code was enforced.
-Taboo themes such as murder, rape, cannibalism and prostitution are interwoven into the story.
+Taboo themes such as murder and prostitution are interwoven into the story.

 The film was also one of the last films made, along with Warners’ Mystery of the Wax Museum (1933), in the two-color Technicolor process.
 Black and white prints were shipped to small towns and to foreign markets, while colour prints were reserved for major cities.

 Reporter Lee Taylor (Lee Tracy) is investigating a series of pathological murders that have taken place over a series of months in New York City.
 The murders always take place at night, under the light of a full moon (the newspapers dubbing them the “Moon Killer Murders”).
 Furthermore, each body has been cannibalized after the murder has taken place.
 Witnesses to the events describe a horribly disfigured “monster” as the killer.

 Doctor Xavier (Lionel Atwill) is called in for his medical opinion, but it is learned through meeting with the police that the ulterior motive behind this is to begin an investigation of Xavier’s medical academy, as the scalpel used to cannibalize the bodies of the victims was exclusive to that institution.